What is a Corporate Counsel?

 Corporate Counsel: Pros and Cons

-Starting salaries are high, and are comparable with those offered to graduates from management institutes.
-Offers can go as high as sixteen lakhs a year.
+Competitive Compensation: Starting salaries for corporate counsel are high and comparable with those offered to graduates from top management institutes.
+Offers can go as high as twenty to twenty-five lakhs a year for graduates joining leading corporations, with significant growth at senior levels.

 The Advocates Act